 - The study design is presented in the Figure: TALisman Study Design.

-- The study will be conducted in 3 phases: screening (up to 28 days), treatment phase, and follow-up phase.1
+- The target enrollment for the study is 130 patients.
+The study will be conducted in 3 phases: screening, treatment phase, and follow-up phase.1

 TALisman Study Design1

-Abbreviations: AE, adverse event; BID, twice daily; BMI, body mass index; CD, cluster of differentiation; CR, complete response; CRS, cytokine release syndrome; DOR, duration of response; ECOG PS, Eastern Cooperative Oncology Group performance status; EORTC QLQ-C30, European Organization for Research and Treatment of Cancer Quality of Life Questionnaire Core-30 item; EORTC-QLQ-OH15, European Organization for Research and Treatment of Cancer Quality of Life Questionnaire-Oral Health; GPRC5D, G protein-coupled receptor family C group 5 member D; ICANS, immune effector cell-associated neurotoxicity syndrome; LOT, lines of therapy; ORR, overall response rate; PR, partial response; PRO, Patients reported outcome; PRO-CTCAE, Patient-Reported Outcomes version of the Common Terminology Criteria for Adverse Events; Q2W, every other week; R, randomization; RRMM, relapsed or refractory multiple myeloma; STTA, Scale of Subjective Total Taste Acuity; VGPR, very good partial response; WETT, Waterless Empirical Taste Test.
+Abbreviations: AE, adverse event; BMI, body mass index; CR, complete response; DOR, duration of response; ECOG PS, Eastern Cooperative Oncology Group performance status; EORTC QLQ-C30, European Organization for Research and Treatment of Cancer Quality of Life Questionnaire Core-30 item; EORTC-QLQ-OH15, European Organization for Research and Treatment of Cancer Quality of Life Questionnaire-Oral Health; GPCRD5, G protein-coupled receptor class C group 5 member; RRMM, relapsed or refractory multiple myeloma; ORR, overall response rate; PFS, progression-free survival; PR, partial response; PROs, patient-reported outcomes; PRO-CTCAE, Patient-Reported Outcomes version of the Common Terminology Criteria for Adverse Events; Q2W, every 2 weeks; Q4W, every 4 weeks; SUD; step-up dose; Tal, talquetamab; TTR, time to response; USA, the United States of America; VGPR, very good partial response; WETT, Waterless Empirical Taste Test.

 bECOG PS of 2 or 3 permitted once physical limitations are stable.